viggy28/pg_savior/README.md

 pg_savior is a PostgreSQL extension designed to prevent accidental data loss due to non-parameterized DELETE queries without a WHERE clause.

+## Warning

+This is not ready for production yet.
+It's a WIP.

 ## Features

-- Detects DELETE queries without a WHERE clause.
+- Detects DELETE queries without a WHERE clause
+- Detects DELETE queries which uses index scan
+- Detects DELETE queries which uses CTE & subqueries
-- Logs detailed information about detected queries.
+- Logs detailed information about detected queries
-- Hooks into the PostgreSQL query execution process.
+- Hooks into the PostgreSQL query execution process

 ## Installation